 Set on the Pacific Northwest coast of the States, Washington is home to a fascinating array of different landscapes.
 Its lively cities are tucked away amidst towering mountains, glittering lakes and along rugged coastlines.

 While the beautiful scenery is certainly one reason why many people visit the state, Washington’s cities each throw up something new for you to enjoy as each has its own unique identity and culture.
+Whether you are looking to explore trendy and progressive Seattle, Walla Walla’s vineyards or Olympia’s thriving arts and culture scene, Washington’s cities will never disappoint with all that they have to offer.

-Map of cities in Washington State
+Map of the best cities in Washington State

 Click to enlarge